Using Food-Grade Nitrogen in Food Packaging

-As you know, foods need to be packaged safely in order to maintain a long shelf life.
-But did you know that maximizing food durability and preventing spoilage also requires management of the type of packaging and even the type of air that is used during packaging?
+In order to maintain a long shelf life and prevent spoilage, foods need to be packaged safely and securely.
+Maximizing food durability requires management of the type of packaging and even the type of air that is used during packaging.

-Some components of normal air, such as oxygen, damage food and speed up spoilage.
+Nitrogen flushing in food processing is a technique used to prevent food from spoiling in storage.
+Several components of air (such as oxygen) damage food and hasten spoilage.
 For this reason, food packagers must carefully select the correct mix of gases to use while packing items to ensure that they stay fresh for consumers.
-One of the most popular and vital gases used in this process is nitrogen.
+One of the most popular and vital gases used in this process is food-grade nitrogen.

-For example, if you’ve ever bitten into an apple and seen the fruit become dark and brown, you witnessed oxidation happening.
-By preventing oxygen from entering the packaging, all of these problems can be eliminated.
+For example, if you’ve ever bitten into an apple and seen the fruit become dark and brown- that’s due to oxidation.
+The role of nitrogen gas in food preservation is to eliminate these problems by preventing oxygen from entering.

 What Is Modified Atmosphere Packaging?

-Modified atmosphere packaging is a form of packaging that takes into account the type of material needed to package the food material in addition to the type of air required.
-The material used can be either a low permeability membrane type or a high permeability type.
-High permeability membranes allow some air to pass freely between the packaging and the outside.
-Low permeability membranes seal air in and prevent exchange with the outside.
+Modified atmosphere packaging is a form of packaging that considers the type of material needed to package the food material and the type of air required for ideal freshness.
+The material used can be either a low-permeability membrane type or a high-permeability type.

-In brief, modified atmosphere packaging is a method of enhancing shelf life of food products by packaging them in unique air mixtures that prevent spoilage.
+Modified atmosphere packaging is a method of enhancing the shelf life of food products by packaging them in unique air mixtures that prevent spoilage.
 The packaging used for the food is tailored to the product to prevent undue passage of air that leads to spoilage.

 How to Produce Nitrogen for Food Packaging

-Using nitrogen gas in food packaging is a standard industry practice.
-Buying or storing nitrogen can be costly and inefficient.
-Further, using pressurized cylinders to store gas can be costly and dangerous in some situations.
+Using nitrogen gas in food packaging is a standard industry practice but buying or storing nitrogen can be costly and inefficient.
+Furthermore, using pressurized cylinders to store gas can be expensive and even dangerous in some situations.

 The best way to use nitrogen for food packaging is to be able to produce it as needed.
 Portable nitrogen generators are a convenient and cost-effective solution that allows you to regulate nitrogen production as needed.

-Onsite nitrogen system suppliers, NiGen, provide portable membrane nitrogen units can be skid-mounted and designed to fit any manufacturing plant’s needs.
+NiGen produces portable membrane nitrogen units that are designed to fit any manufacturing plant’s nitrogen packaging needs.
 NiGen has been an industry leader in nitrogen membrane gas production since 1999.
-For more information, visit us or call today.